imgag/ngs-bits/doc/coding.md

 ##Optimization

 Premature optimization is the cause of many bugs.
-Initially, a staight-forward version of each algorithm should be implemented, tested throughly and benchmarked.
+Initially, a straight-forward version of each algorithm should be implemented, tested thoroughly and benchmarked.
 After that, a more optimized version of the algorithm can be implemented.
 Profiling the code before the optimizing is crucial, unless you are not 100% sure where the bottleneck is.
 A very easy-to-use profiler is [VerySleepy](http://www.codersnotes.com/sleepy).